What is heart failure?

-Conditions that overwork the heart including high blood pressure, primary heart muscle disease, i.e. hypertrophic cardiomyopathy or dilated cardiomyopathy.
-Valve disease, i.e. severe aortic stenosis can lead to left ventricular hypertrophy, or mitral regurgitation /aortic regurgitation can lead to left ventricular dilatation
+Conditions that overwork the heart include high blood pressure, primary heart muscle disease, i.e. hypertrophic cardiomyopathy or dilated cardiomyopathy.
+Valve disease, i.e. severe aortic stenosis, can lead to left ventricular hypertrophy, or mitral regurgitation /aortic regurgitation can lead to left ventricular dilatation.

 Heart diseases such as coronary artery disease cause a problem with the arteries and block the flow of blood to and from the heart, starving the heart of oxygen and nutrients.
 If the artery is completely blocked, a heart attack can occur.

 Coronary artery disease can also cause systolic or diastolic dysfunction and which in turn leads to heart failure.